 Endangered species lists can be found online with the various organizations that are responsible for agriculture and wildlife.
 In the United States, the Department of Agriculture (USDA) has the Natural Resources Conservation Services to provide lists of endangered species separated by state.

-Expert foragers in the area are also a good resource and can usually be found on blogs or message boards.
+Expert foragers in the area are also an excellent resource and can usually be found on blogs or message boards.

 Understand what Grows in the Region